MeVisLab/pythonqt/README.md

 Building PythonQt requires a couple of steps.
 Follow these instructions in order to get a correctly built PythonQt runtime and Qt bindings.

-### Recommendations

-It is recommended to build the Qt bindings yourself instead of using the pregenerated ones.
-This ensures the bindings are compatible with your Qt version.
-Do not build `PythonQt.pro` directly because it will only use the pregenerated bindings!

 ### Environment